-Crafternoon is a national Mind fundraising initiative, rather than a local Mind.
-Of course you can still hold a Crafternoon to raise money for your local Mind, but we do ask that you contact your local Mind directly for advice and fundraising materials.
+Crafternoon is a national Mind fundraising actvitity.
+Of course you can still hold a crafty fundraising event to raise money for your local Mind, but we do ask that you contact your local Mind directly for advice and fundraising materials.

-You will also need to make sure that the event is advertised in aid of your local Mind, and you do not use any marketing material with the national Mind’s charity on, otherwise by fundraising law, this money will have to come to the national Mind.
+You will also need to make sure that the event is advertised in aid of your local Mind, and you do not use any fundraising materials with national Mind’s charity number on it.
+Otherwise, the money raised will legally have to come to national Mind.

 Can I use the Mind logo to promote my event?

-Unfortunately you can not use our main Mind logo on your own materials, but we do have a dedicated supporter logo that states you are fundraising in aid of Mind.
-We would be happy to send you this logo, just email us
+You cannot use our main Mind logo on your own materials, but we do have a dedicated supporter logo that states you are fundraising in aid of Mind.
+We would be happy to send you this logo, just email us.